 In spite of all its distracting qualities, your phone is one of the most useful tools you’ve got, whether you’re studying or working in the field.
 It’s simply a question of how you use it.
-With this in mind, we have compiled a list of the apps that – we at INOMICS believe – are best placed to support both your studies and research.
-To make the most of them, maybe think about uninstalling messenger, too.
+With this in mind, we have compiled a list of apps that are helpful for economists to have.
+They can help you find data, stay up to date, and crunch numbers on the go.

 This app from The Economist magazine focuses on news and analysis for economics topics from around the world.
 It offers a selection of free articles from The Economist, plus reports on current affairs, science, technology, and other news.
 You can save articles to read later and share articles over social media.
 If you’re a regular reader of The Economist, then this app is a must-have.

-11. Oanda Currency Converter
+9. Oanda Currency Converter

 When you need to stay informed about fluctuations in world currencies, it helps to have all of the important information in one place.
 This is what the Oanda Currency Converter offers, letting you track daily rates for different currencies and including an option to add a percentage to rates to simulate the actual rate offered by banks and credit card companies.

-- Study Advice
+- Study Abroad

 Studying in the USA: How to apply for a student visa

 So you want to study abroad in the United States of America, the largest economy in the world.
 In keeping with its “melting pot” reputation, the US has been an education destination for many over the years, and is filled with many high-quality, internationally competitive universities.
 Of course, if you’re an international student, you’ll probably need to get a visa before you can go.

 Working in the USA: How to apply for a work visa after graduation

 So, you’re studying for your economics degree in the United States of America.
 It's going well, and you’re enjoying life in the USA, so much that you’re thinking about staying longer and looking for a job in the US.